molecule-one/api/batch-scoring.md

   This will remove all compound data (targets, starting materials, results) and stop processing your batch scoring request.

 ## Result format description
-  - `targetSmiles` - Smiles specified by the user as an input in the batch request
+  - `target_smiles` - Smiles specified by the user as an input in the batch request
   - `status` - `"ok" | "running" | "error"` - status of a given search.
 Pending searches are currently not listed in the output.
   - `result` - Estimated synthetic complexity of the target compound is a value between 1 and 10 that describes how hard it is to synthesize a given compound - the higher, the harder the synthesis is.
 Number of reactions in a pathway is the most important factor.
     - 1-2 - The compound is commercially available and is relatively cheap.